nielstron/langlib/docs/index.md

 # Langlib: formal-language theory in Lean 4

 **Langlib** is a [Lean 4](https://leanprover.github.io/) + [Mathlib](https://leanprover-community.github.io/) library of fully machine-checked results about grammars, automata, and language classes across the **Chomsky hierarchy** — regular, deterministic context-free, context-free, indexed, context-sensitive, recursive (decidable) and recursively enumerable languages.
-It formalizes the standard hierarchy theorems (PDA = CFG, TM = RE), closure properties (including the hard result that **deterministic context-free languages are closed under complement**), and decidability/computability results (including **every context-sensitive language is recursive** and **Post's theorem**).
+It formalizes the standard hierarchy theorems (PDA = CFG, CSG = LBA, TM = RE), closure properties (including the hard result that **deterministic context-free languages are closed under complement**), and decidability/computability results (including **every context-sensitive language is recursive** and **Post's theorem**).
 Source and build instructions are on [GitHub](https://github.com/nielstron/langlib).

 This page is a catalog of the library's results.